2023 Houston Astros season: September

 Houston gave up the series opener in an 11–2 blowout by the Padres.
 Hunter Brown (10–11) took the loss, pitching 4.1 innings, allowing 6 runs on 6 hits and 2 walks, while striking out 5.
 Phil Maton relieved Brown in the 5th, pitching 0.2 innings and striking out one.
 The Padres then blew the game wide open after José Urquidy entered the game, with him pitching 4 innings, allowing 5 runs on 4 hits and 2 walks, striking out 3.
 This brought Urquidy's ERA up to 5.98, continuing his tough season after injury.
 Blake Snell (13–9) recorded the win for the Padres, pitching 6 innings, striking out 8, while allowing 2 runs on 5 hits and 3 walks.
 San Diego also stole 5 bases off of Astros’ catcher Martín Maldonado.
+During the finale, Kyle Tucker became the third player in AL history to connect for two triple during the same inning, and the eighth major leaguer since 1900.
+During an eight-run sixth inning, Tucker struck first off right-hander Tim Hill and second off southpaw Rich Hill.